After a flood, burst pipe or leak, here’s how to restore books damaged by water.

-Drying wet or damp books requires plenty of space and time to carry out the process.
-Because this work is slow and labour intensive it is worth spending a little time planning before you start.
+- Drying wet or damp books requires plenty of space and time to carry out the process.
+Spend time planning what to do as the work can be slow and labour intensive.

 Stage 1: Very wet books

 - Wear rubber gloves.